Overview of Data Provider

 Tools for creating, testing, modifying and storing data source definitions.

 A trace utility for recording flows and commands to enable troubleshooting of problems.

 Help through on-line user documentation.

-The Data Provider is designed and tested for use with Microsoft SQL Server 2012 and Microsoft SQL Server 2008 R2.
-The Data Provider is based on technology in Microsoft Host Integration Server 2010.
-For more information about HIS 2010, see Host Integration Server 2010 (http://go.microsoft.com/fwlink/?LinkID=180445).
+The Data Provider is designed and tested for use with multiple versions of Microsoft SQL Server and SQL Server Data Tools.
+The Data Provider is based on technology in Microsoft Host Integration Server (HIS).
+For more information about Microsoft HIS, see Microsoft HIS Documentation.